szegedi/dynalink/README.markdown

 make it aware that the last few arguments in your call sites are runtime context.

 In your `GuardingDynamicLinker` implementations, you should prepare for encountering both expected and unexpected context arguments in the link requests.
 If your runtime has a runtime context in the call sites, check for it, and link accordingly when you see it.
-If your linker is asked to link against a call site that does not expose your expected context (or your linker does not expect any runtime contexts at all), invoke `LinkRequest.asNonNative()` to obtain a request with all runtime context arguments stripped and link against that.
+If your linker is asked to link against a call site that does not expose your expected context (or your linker does not expect any runtime contexts at all), invoke `LinkRequest.withoutRuntimeContext()` to obtain a request with all runtime context arguments stripped and link against that.
 The `DynamicLinker` implementation is smart enough to notice that your linker returned a guarded invocation for a context-stripped link request, and will successfully link it into the call site by dropping the context arguments.

 Also prepare for a situation when your linker is invoked for linking a call site that is not emitted by your own language runtime, and does not have the context arguments in the link request.
 You will have to make sure that your objects' methods are correctly invokable even in absence of the context -- they should be able to reacquire the context from a thread local when needed.